mrsofanthiel/gmod-dvd-loading/README.md

 ## License
 This project is licensed under the MIT License - see the [`LICENSE.txt`](LICENSE.txt) file for details.
+This does not include the audio file, it is ""Licensed"" under fair use by Aden Mayo.

 As with all my projects, contributions are highly appreciated!